I have this $device - How to start?

 So, find the unused pads and solder some pin headers.
 If your PCB has more than one IC(chip?), check if you can find the main one and solder your pin headers on that debug port.
 The main chip is usually where you find the most important data.
 I always try to solder some pin headers to facilitate my access to the board.

-The data is transfered from the Tx (Transmitting) pin which is the source to the Rx pin (Receiving) to the destination, as illustrated in the pinout diagram below:
+The data is transferred from the Tx (Transmitting) pin which is the source to the Rx pin (Receiving) to the destination, as illustrated in the pinout diagram below:

 When the destination receives an initial bit, it starts to read the received data using a rate called baud rate.
 This baud rate is the data transfer rate in bps (bits per second) and both devices should be using the same rate (max 10% error) and data structure.